Mezatsong/laravel-swagger-docs/README.md

 ### Command line
 Generating the swagger documentation is easy, simply run `php artisan swagger:generate` in your project root.
 The output of the command will be stored in your storage path linked in config file.

-If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for example: `php artisan laravel-swagger:generate --filter="/api"`
+If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for example: `php artisan swagger:generate --filter="/api"`

 You can also configure your swagger.php file to always generate schema when accessing Swagger UI or just by adding this line in your .env: `SWAGGER_GENERATE_ALWAYS=true`